TsitohainaK/2D-game-framework/readme.md

-# 2D Game Framework written TypeScript
+# 2D Game Framework written in TypeScript

 This is a 2D game framework built with TypeScript, following the Entity-Component-System (ECS) architecture and utilizing the Matter.js physics engine.
 The framework enables the development of 2D games with realistic physics interactions.